 In many markets the first Monday in December was viewed as pivotal to their success.
-With Christmas rapidly approaching and shoppers having recently received their monthly pay packet, it was a natural date for brands to coalesce around in the more fledgling days of online.
+With Christmas rapidly approaching and shoppers having recently received their monthly pay, it was a natural date for brands to unite around in the more fledgling days of online.

 But over time that date proved problematic.
-Slower fulfilment options at the time (there was after all a less-than-three-week turnaround for receiving goods before Christmas) may have contributed to some consumer unease around the date's timing.
+Slower fulfilment options at the time (there was, after all, a less-than-threeweek turnaround for receiving goods before Christmas) may have contributed to some consumer unease around the date's timing.
 Nobody enjoyed the jeopardy of not knowing whether their gifts would arrive before or after the festivities.

 Partly too, there was a desire on the brands' part to drive sales earlier so that transactions could be guaranteed.
-The fact that an earlier Monday sale could be easily lashed to Black Friday meant that, in time, Manic Monday has come to represent nothing more than an ordinary day's performance now.
+The fact that an earlier Monday sale could be easily tied to Black Friday meant that, in time, Manic Monday has come to represent nothing more than an ordinary day's performance now.

-For many, the preceding Monday, so-called Cyber Monday, has come to replace it.
+For many, the preceding Monday (so-called Cyber Monday) has come to replace it.
 But 2018 has continued to see a shift away from it.
-Firstly, Americans are supplanting Cyber Monday with Black Friday for their online purchases, even though the latter was historically associated with being an exclusively in-store event
+Firstly, Americans are replacing Cyber Monday with Black Friday for their online purchases, even though the latter was historically associated with being an exclusively instore event.

-Cyber Monday emerged there primarily as the online offshoot of Black Friday and, although in the US it remains the bigger ecommerce event still, according to the National Retail Confederation growth online this year was under 20% compared to almost 24% for Black Friday.
+Cyber Monday emerged in the US primarily as the online offshoot of Black Friday.
+Although it remains the bigger e-commerce event still in North America, according to the National Retail Confederation growth online this year was under 20% compared to almost 24% for Black Friday.
 While it may take a few years for the two to flip places definitively, Black Friday continues to assail the online dominance of its Monday cousin.

 For the rest of the world, without the in-store heritage of Black Friday, Cyber Monday continues to diminish in importance.
 It remained the second biggest trading day, but by a smaller margin.
-In 2016 Cyber Monday hit about 80% of the commissions paid on Black Friday.
+In 2016, Cyber Monday hit about 80% of the commissions paid on Black Friday.
 This year that dropped to 58%.

 Looking at the network, Brazil maintains a clear lead when showcasing the dominance of Black Friday, as in 2017.
 Sales split: Black Friday & Cyber Monday